 Focus shifting from financial-led contracts to ‘psychologically compelling’ contracts in the UAE

-Increasingly flexible UAE labour laws are helping retain, attract top talent, ‘but more could be done,’ an expert says.
+Increasingly flexible UAE labor laws are helping retain, attract top talent, ‘but more could be done,’ an expert says.

-The UAE has, over the years, seen greater flexibility in its labour policies – particularly in capturing new ways of working and implementing more progressive maternity provisions.
+The UAE has, over the years, seen greater flexibility in its labor policies – particularly in capturing new ways of working and implementing more progressive maternity provisions.

-Although these moves represent a positive development in the country’s aim to augment the workforce – “the region still lags behind labour rights and workplace wellbeing and flexibility measures commonly seen elsewhere,” Dubai-based firm The Talent Enterprise (TTE) co-founder Radhika Punshi, said.
+Although these moves represent a positive development in the country’s aim to augment the workforce – “the region still lags behind labor rights and workplace well-being and flexibility measures commonly seen elsewhere,” Dubai-based firm Mercer Talent Enterprise (MTE) co-founder Radhika Punshi, said.

 Negotiating the ‘psychological contract’